Jacob Epstein: Late 1930s

 A photograph of the unfinished Adam formed the frontispiece of the first edition of Epstein's autobiography Let There Be Sculpture which was published in 1940.
 Forty pages, a fifth of the book, was devoted to Epstein's account of the Strand sculptures controversy.

 World War II

 During the Second World War, Epstein was asked to undertake six commissions for the War Artists' Advisory Committee.
 After completing bronze busts of Admiral of the Fleet Sir Andrew Cunningham, General Sir Alan Cunningham, Air Marshal Sir Charles Portal and Ernest Bevin, Epstein accepted a commission to create busts of John Anderson and Winston Churchill.
-He completed a bust of Winston Churchill in early 1947.
+He completed the bust of Winston Churchill in early 1947.
 By then, Churchill was living in Hyde Park Gate across the road from Epstein and the two became friendly.
 Epstein had numerous casts of the Churchill bust made and it was among his most popular works.